 ‘I would say it’s a very large male, it passed not that long ago may be an hour or so, maybe less, and it was headed along the roadside in the direction we are headed.’

-They walked along the road following the giant claw marks straddled across the largest of trees, the driver started the engine and followed along the road at a slow pace.
+They walked along the grass following the giant claw marks straddled across the large trees.
+The driver started the engine and followed along the road at a slow pace.

 Charles suddenly burst into an urgent stride.

 ‘Here gentlemen, here is the tree where the scent was, that is right isn’t it?’

 ‘Yes Sir, that is the tree.’ the guide said pulling out a canteen of water and drinking from it.

 ‘What do you think?
 Shall we get straight into the hunt?’

 ‘That would not be a very good idea we are in the heat of the day and the tiger will be sleeping.’ the guide said.